 The job market needs workers.
-The newest ones are over 75.
+The newest ones are over age 75.

 At a time when America’s political class has decided some people are too old to be president, the economy is pointing in another direction: The fastest-growing segment of the labor force is the 75-and-older worker.

 While much of that growth is simple demographics – many baby boomers are moving into their 70s – it doesn’t appear to explain the entire phenomenon.
-For many Americans, working well into one’s seventh, eighth, or even ninth decade now seems preferable to full retirement.
+For many Americans, working well into one’s 70s, 80s, or even 90s now seems preferable to full retirement.

 Why We Wrote ThisA story focused on